 You can also layer your moisturizer with a non-comedogenic facial oil, such as Cannabis Sativa Seed Oil Herbal Concentrate Facial Oil, for extra hydration.
-This calming formula with 100% naturally-derived ingredients includes cannabis sativa seed oil and green oregano oil.** These powerful botanical ingredients work in harmony to help balance hydration and strengthen the skin barrier while reducing redness and discomfort.
+This calming formula with 100% naturally-derived ingredients includes cannabis sativa seed oil and green oregano oil.* These powerful botanical ingredients work in harmony to help balance hydration and strengthen the skin barrier while reducing redness and discomfort.
 It’s ideal for those with problem skin since the lightweight, yet hydrating formula won’t clog pores.
-Use it morning and night to re-balance and calm blemish-prone complexions.
+Use it morning and night to re-balance and calm blemish-prone skin.

 How To Minimize Maskne

 While you can’t completely prevent acne, you can take steps to help keep new blemishes at bay.
 One of the most important (and effective) ways to do this in any skincare routine is cleansing.
 However, keep in mind that while you may be inclined to reach for products that dry the skin out, this may do more harm than good when it comes to caring for pimples on the face.

 “Because the skin’s barrier is compromised, you want to use products that are a little bit more gentle, and avoid products that are too drying, as [these] will cause the skin’s barrier to become even more compromised,” shares Dr. Illaya.
 “Look for gentle cleansers with ingredients such as salicylic acid to help unclog pores and keep facial oil under control.”